-There is another proceeding commenced by the Office of the Prime Minister for the return of 3 the advance of €52 million paid for the construction of the waste-to-energy plants ("WtE plants").
+3. There is another proceeding commenced by the Office of the Prime Minister for the return of the advance of €52 million paid for the construction of the waste-to-energy plants ("WtE plants").
 Fibe claimed that the receivables due from the Office of the Prime Minister, mostly for work performed on its behalf and for the fees due to Fibe, would offset this advance.
 The first level hearing ended with ruling no. 4658/2019 in which the Naples Court only allowed part of Fibe's receivables (the fees already collected by the Office of the Prime Minister) for offsetting purposes, ordering the company to return the difference between the advance collected and the receivables allowed for offsetting, with the result that Fibe owed roughly €10 million, plus interest, to the Office of the Prime Minister.
 This ruling is contrary to the report prepared by the court-appointed expert which found that Fibe was due the entire amount of its receivables.
 Fibe filed its appeal.
-The collection agency notified Fibe of a notice of payment for the aforementioned amount of €10 million (increased to approximately €14 million to include the interest), partially offset by amounts due to Fibe and recognised by the Office of the Prime Minister for services rendered and accounted for the activities carried out by the former service providers following the termination of the service contracts (see the "Administrative litigation" section).
+The collection agency notified Fibe of a notice of payment for the aforementioned amount of €10 million (increased to approximately €14 million to include the interest), partially offset by amounts due to Fibe and recognised by the Office of the Prime Minister for services rendered and accounted for the activities carried out by the former service providers following the termination of the service contracts (see the administrative litigation section).
 Fibe is paying the amount in regular instalments.
+Following the declared nullity of the offsetting by the Council of State, (see the administrative litigation section), Fibe was notified of an additional tax bill of approximately €11.6 million.